 There are different ways a DUI can resolve, and this might affect your ability to drive.

 - DUI conviction: A conviction for DUI first offense if you refused the breathalyzer or blew a 0.15% or greater will require you to enroll in the SC Ignition Interlock Program for six months.
-If you blew but the BAC was less than 0.15%, you qualify for a provisional license which allows you to drive in SC.
-If you have had a previous DUI or DUAC in the previous 10 years and are charged with DUI 2nd offense,
+If you blew but the BAC was less than 0.15%, you qualify for a provisional license that allows you to drive in SC.
+If you have had a previous DUI or DUAC in the previous 10 years and are convicted of DUI 2nd offense, you will have to install an ignition interlock device in your car for two years.

 - DUAC conviction: A conviction for Driving With an Unlawful Alcohol Concentration (DUAC) first offense if you refused the breathalyzer or blew a 0.15% or greater will require you to enroll in the SC Ignition Interlock Program for six months.
 If you blew but the BAC was less than 0.15%, you probably will qualify for a provisional license which allows you to drive in SC.